mgchoi239/mgchoi239/README.md

+# Min(Liam)'s Repo 👨‍💻

-# Hi 👋, I am Liam and I recently graduated from UC Berkeley with a major in Math and concentration in CS.
+## Hi my name is Liam, and I recently graduated from UC Berkeley with a major in Math and concentration in CS.